bartczernicki/ImageClassificationStateLicenses/README.md

   <img src="https://github.com/bartczernicki/ImageClassificationStateLicenses/blob/master/WalkthroughImages/CustomVision-NewProjectv2.png">
 </p>

 4. A **Create New Project** dialog box will appear.
-If you have never worked with Custom Vision, don't have a Custom Vision resource group or are brand new to Custom Vision/Azure please follow steps #5 - #6.
-If you have a Custom Vision resource ready to use, please continue at step #7.
+If you have never worked with Custom Vision, don't have a Custom Vision resource group or are brand new to Custom Vision/Azure please follow steps #5 - #7.
+If you have a Custom Vision resource ready to use, please continue at step #8.

-5. Click the **create new** link next to the **Resource Group** label.
+5. Select the Azure Subscription you want to use.
+A **create new** link will appear next to the Resource Group label.
+Next, click the **create new** link next to the **Resource Group** label.
 The **Create New Resource Group** dialog will appear (Screenshot shown below).
 - In the Name label (fill in any name).
 In this example, **DemoCustomVision** was used.
 - In the Location label, select the closest Azure location to you.
 In this example, **East US 2** was used.
 - Click the **Create Resource Group** button to create the resource group.
-This will take you back to the previous **Create New Resource** dialog.
+This will create the Resource Group and take you back to the previous **Create New Resource** dialog.
 <p align="center">
   <img src="https://raw.githubusercontent.com/bartczernicki/ImageClassificationStateLicenses/master/WalkthroughImages/CustomVision-CreateNewResourceGroup.png">
 </p>